 What are the best practices for growing your professional network?

-Like any tool, it is how we use it that determines the outcomes we see.
-Therefore I am basing my response upon the science (hard data) that reflects the way I utilize LinkedIn and the way that I use it on behalf of my clients; enabling me to see the sort of results shown here:
+Like any tool, it is how we use it that determines the outcome.
+Therefore, I am basing my response upon the science (hard data) that reflects the way I utilize LinkedIn on my own behalf and that of my clients.
+Here is the sort of results I see:

-My research and data suggest that it is far less about whether the request is generic vs. customized but it’s FAR more about who is asking and how they are presenting themselves.
-Since every connection request is scrutinized with the following in mind “will the addition of this person raise the quality of my professional network or not?”.
-If yes then there is a high likelihood of acceptance, BUT if the profile is poorly put together then even customized requests get declined.
+Since every connection request is scrutinized with the following in mind “will the addition of this person raise the quality of my professional network or not?”
+If yes, then there is a high likelihood of acceptance.
+BUT if the profile is poorly put together then even customized requests get declined.

-Opinions are a challenge as more the more people you ask the more opinions you get the more confusing things become.
-I don’t utilize opinions I utilize the data to make changes to optimize results.
-Checkout the approach I use in this article https://www.linkedin.com/pulse/dont-just-redecorate-your-linkedin-profile-elevate-graham-riley?trk=pulse_spock-articles.
-We have a repeatable process that yields consistent results.
+The more people you ask, the more opinions you get, and the more confusing things become.
+I don’t utilize opinions; I utilize data to make changes to optimize results.
+Checkout the approach I use in this article to find out more about our repeatable process that yields consistent results.

 Follow Beth at LinkedIn.com/in/marybkelzer